Besharamcode

 Evergreen UI, created by Segment, is designed for building enterprise-grade web applications.
 It boasts a polished aesthetic and focuses on providing a consistent user experience.
 It's a good choice if you're building a complex application that needs to look and feel professional.

-• Well-suited for enterprise applications Cons: Smaller component library compared to some alternatives
+• ll-suited for enterprise applications Cons: Smaller component library compared to some alternatives

-• Can be less flexible for highly customized designs
+• n be less flexible for highly customized designs

 9. PrimeReact